 The Kelly International Conference Facility, donated by E.A. and Hermena Hancock Kelly, provides real-time audiovisual links and broadcast-quality video and sound support systems.
 At maximum capacity, this conference facility was designed to seat 120 people as well as a contingent of press corps members with cameras along the back row.
 The facility is capable of dual simultaneous translation during events.

 With a capacity for 34 participants, the R. Stockton Rush Conference Center on the third floor of Baker Hall features the very latest in communications technologies.
 With the provision of two-way videoconference broadcasts anywhere in the world, this facility is a focal point for workshops, seminars and small conferences, providing our speakers with an ever broader and more diverse national and international audience.
 The conference center was made possible through the generosity of Mr. and Mrs. Burton J. McMurtry, as well as the Cullen Foundation; the Honorable Hushang Ansary and Mrs. Ansary; the Honorable James A. Baker, III, and Mrs. Baker; Mr. and Mrs. Clive Runnells; the family of R. Stockton Rush; and an anonymous donor.

 Events from the Doré Commons, Kelly International Conference Facility and the Rush Conference Center can be connected through audiovisual links and webcast live throughout the world.

 On the ground floor, administration offices, classrooms and meeting rooms surround the commons.
 Immediately across from the Baker Institute office suite is the Lee and Joseph D. Jamail West Wing, which will enable the institute to expand into an area currently occupied by another Rice University department.
 At the second level, the offices of the faculty and fellows are arranged to allow maximum interaction on a daily basis.
-The third level houses storage, more office space and additional room for expansion.
+In addition to the research lab, the third level houses storage and more offices.